 What is the Difference Between a 2255 and a 2241 Habeas Petition?

-Habeas corpus is a kind of petition that you can file in federal court to claim that your imprisonment violates federal law, which includes federal statutes, and the U.S. Constitution.
+Habeas petitions are a post-conviction remedy that you can file in federal court to claim that your imprisonment violates federal law, which includes federal statutes, and the U.S. Constitution.
 Whether you are a state or federal prisoner, a federal habeas petition claims that your imprisonment is illegal because your arrest, trial, or sentence violated federal law.
 If you believe that your imprisonment violates federal law, you can file a habeas petition regardless of whether your trial was in state court or federal court, and regardless of whether you are in a state prison or a federal prison.

 A habeas petition is not a “direct appeal” of your conviction.
 Federal habeas is a “collateral appeal,” which is different from a direct appeal.
 A direct appeal challenges the merits of the judgment, but a collateral appeal challenges the procedure leading to the judgment.
 When you file a habeas petition, you are claiming that a mistake that violated federal law was made during your trial or sentencing.
 You can only make a habeas claim in federal court after making other appeals.